SeeThru-Networks/Interface/README.md

+# Notice
+The feed interface cli tool how now been replaced with the SeeThru https api endpoint, please use that instead

 # Introduction
 The Feed Interface is the command line method of uploading a set of feed results to SeeThru Networks for distribution to users.
 We handle the process of feed result distribution via our platform which allows you to focus on creating feeds.